saifulislampi/break-timer-for-linux/README.md

 ## Usage

+### Running as a Python Script

-Run the `break-timer.py` file with desired otptions.
-For example to set a break after every 20 minutes in gnome desktop, run -
+Run the `break-timer.py` with desired otptions.
+For example to set a break for every 20 minutes, run -

 ```
-python3 break-timer.py -t 20 -d gnome
+python3 break-timer.py -t 20
 ```

 To enable snooze option -